top of page

 I started these projects from the scratch.
 I had lot of fun learning, planning, designing, and executing experiments, and really carving out the direction of these projects.

 The chemistry at the aqueous geochemical interface is complex due to the presence of many different components including natural organic matter, coordinating oxyanions and biological molecules.
 In this project I study the adsorption and interactions of environmental DNA (eDNA) and protein on geochemical interfaces, as well as their transformations, using vibrational spectroscopic and micro-spectroscopic probes, as well as mass spectroscopy.
+I am interested in understanding the molecular level characteristics of the adsorption, e.g., which nucleotides are prone to interact with various mineral surfaces.

 Created by E.Hettiarachchi (2024) in BioRender